-"Attest" means to provide the following financial statement services:
+"Attest" means providing any of the following services:

 (1) an audit or other engagement performed in accordance with the Statements on Auditing Standards (SAS);

-(3) an examination of prospective financial information performed in accordance with the Statements on Standards for Attestation Engagements (SSAE); and
+(4) an examination of prospective financial information performed in accordance with the Statements on Standards for Attestation Engagements (SSAE);

-(4) any engagement performed in accordance with auditing and related standards of the Public Company Accounting Oversight Board.
+(5) an engagement performed in accordance with the standards of the Public Company Accounting Oversight Board (PCAOB); and

 "Board" means the Minnesota Board of Accountancy established under section 326A.02 or its predecessor under prior law.